- Warren Buffett, the CEO of Berkshire Hathaway, has made a fortune taking calculated risks.

-- He recently made headlines for his family’s investments in prominent social movements, such as #MeToo and LGBTQ+ rights.
+- Buffett made headlines earlier this year for his family’s investments in prominent social movements.

-Chances are, you’ve heard the name Warren Buffett, whether that might be as a business magnate, philanthropist or successful investor.
-From dining in Dairy Queen to giving 99 percent of his wealth to charity, Buffett has built an empire over his long-lived path to prosperity.
 Read more about the almost-90-year-old’s ventures and mistakes, including how he has shared his success along the way.
-Buffett was named number 16 on Forbes’ Powerful People of 2018 list and is currently ranked as the 3rd wealthiest person in the world.
+Buffett was named number 16 on Forbes’ Powerful People of 2018 list and is currently ranked as the third wealthiest person in the world.

 - Age: 88